Mvgnu/smplat/apps/web/src/app/(admin)/billing/reconciliation/README.md

 ## Replay Console

 The `replays/` directory hosts the processor replay console, which consumes the FastAPI billing replay endpoints through `@/server/billing/replays`.
-Operators can filter by provider, replay status, and correlation identifiers, inspect replay attempt history, and trigger or force replays via the proxied Next.js API route.
+Operators can filter by workspace, provider, status, and correlation identifiers, observe live polling updates, inspect replay attempt history within the investigative drawer, and trigger or force replays via the proxied Next.js API route.